SkiffCMC/artifact-driven-development/al4-to-al3-agent.md

 1. **Context Manifest:**
    - Explicitly list the exact file paths the AL2 agent must read (e.g., `@docs/specs/feature.md`, `@contracts/feature-schema.ts`).
 Do not include unnecessary files that pollute the context window.
+   - Always include @docs/GLOBAL_CONVENTIONS.md (or .cursorrules) in the context window.
+Explicitly remind the AL2 Coder to strictly follow the project's tech stack and code style guidelines.

 2. **Execution Directives:**
    - Break down the AL4 design into step-by-step coding instructions for the AL2 agents.